 Meet the Doctor: Joshua Copeland, MD

 Joshua Copeland, MD, is a cardiologist at Einstein Medical Center Philadelphia and Einstein Medical Center Elkins Park.
-He also sees patients at 8015 Frankford Avenue in Holmesburg and 401 Township Line Rd in Elkins Park.
-He is board certified in cardiology, echocardiography, and nuclear cardiology.
+He also sees patients at 8015 Frankford Ave. in Holmesburg and 401 Township Line Rd. in Elkins Park.
+He is board certified in cardiology, echocardiography and nuclear cardiology.

 We recently talked to Dr. Copeland about his career and his interests within cardiology.